TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/perl/index.md

 ## How to Run the Solution

-As usual, we can try the solution using an online Perl interpreter.
+As usual, we can try the solution using an [online Perl interpreter][1].
 All we have to do is drop the code into the editor and hit run.

 As an alternative, we can always run Perl locally.
-First, we'll need to get the latest version of Perl from the official website.
+First, we'll need to get the latest version of Perl from the [official website][2].
 After that, we should probably get a copy of the solution.
 Assuming Perl is now in our path, we can get to work: